mwunsch4/PostbackDelivery/README.md

 <IfModule>
 ~~~
 In /etc/apache2/apache2.conf, set "AllowOverride" to "all"

-update-rc.d apache2 defaults (this will make apache2 start on boot)
+Update-rc.d apache2 defaults (this will make apache2 start on boot)

 ### phpredis
 Add "extension=redis.so" to php.ini file